 6. Use of Outside Caterers: In order to utilize an external catering vendor, the sponsoring organization must adhere to the following provisions:

-- For the reasons listed in the above paragraph, Hospitality Services will assist the responsible organization in obtaining an external catering vendor by providing a list of vendors to the requesting student organization.
+- For the reasons listed in the above paragraph, Dining Services will assist the responsible organization in obtaining an external catering vendor by providing a list of vendors to the requesting student organization.

 - A function utilizing an external catering vendor may be held at any Wright State University campus location that is designated for food/beverage events.
 A listing of those locations is available through the Student Union.

 - All external catering vendors must adhere to the following guidelines:

 - There will be no access to the Wright State University kitchens or food preparation areas used by the main campus food service contractor.
 Special staging areas for an event catered by an external vendor will be coordinated by Dining Services.

 - All table decorations, dishes, utensils, service pieces, warming, and heating trays, and other catering accessories and equipment must be provided by the external caterer.